The historic downtown of Charleston SC

 Enslaved Africans who were often isolated on islands and coastal plantations, the Gullah-Geecee developed a unique culture of their own.
 They had their own food, art, traditions, and even a language.

-Well, you can find out about it and more on Gullah tour in Charleston that takes you to several historic spots such as the Slave & Free Blacks Cemetery at Bethel United Church, Old Jail, and Philip Simmons House.
-And, don’t forget to buy a sweetgrass basket at the Charleston City Market.
+Well, you can find out about it and more on this Gullah tour of Charleston, that takes you to several historic spots such as the Slave & Free Blacks Cemetery at Bethel United Church, Old Jail, and Philip Simmons House.
+And don’t forget to buy a sweetgrass basket at the Charleston City Market.

 Relax at the Cypress Gardens